GClunies/reflekt/README.md

 **Q:** **Do I have to use Reflekt to manage my tracking plan(s)?
 What if I like my Analytics Governance tool and just want to use the dbt templater?**

 **A:** Reflekt lets you decide what features you want to use.
 Here are two examples:
-1. Manage your tracking plan in Avo, pull the plan from Avo into your Reflekt Project, and template your dbt packages using `reflekt dbt --name my-plan`.
+1. Manage your tracking plan in Avo, pull the plan from Avo into your Reflekt Project, and template dbt packages using `reflekt dbt --name my-plan`.
 Pull plan changes from Avo and template again as needed.
 2. Manage your tracking plan(s) as code in a Reflekt project, sync changes to Segment Protocols with `reflekt push --name my-plan` so the plan can be used for event validation.
-Now you can develop your tracking plan code the same way your software engineers develop applications - using pull requests, branches, environments, testing, and CI.
+Develop and manage plans using software engineer principles (version control, development branches, pull requests & reviews, and CI/CD).
+Template dbt packages using `reflekt dbt --name my-plan`.
+Pull plan changes from Avo and template again as needed.

 **Q:** **If the tracking plan is `code`, how can a product manager, marketer, etc. propose changes?**